meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

 ### Test for driver installation

-Check to see if your computer is communicating with the device with the following test.
+You can verify that you have a proper data cable (rather than a charge-only type cable) and that the appropriate drivers for your system are installed by performing the following test.
+Select your operating system below.

 If you can see your device, you are ready to flash the firmware.
 Skip to the[Choose Firmware Flashing Method section](#choose-firmware-flashing-method).

 If you don't see your device in the following test, you either: